 - Ensuring the accuracy of text, graphics, tables, illustrations, and (sometimes) the accuracy of references/bibliography/index/glossary

 Proofreading: ~ 2 cents per word

 Does include the list of “not-included in copyediting.”
 Is the final eye on any manuscript, without rewrites or suggestions for development.

 “Cheap proofreading” is a popular search term on Google and other search engines.
 Ironically, the coordinator of Book Editing Associates calls its proofreaders “divas.”
 It is by far the most difficult badge to earn.
 The infamous proofreading test has a 2% pass rate.

 Every consultant in the Book Editing Associates network is required to have a service agreement with every client.
 It will clearly define the services offered and exclusions/limitation; it also contains a nondisclosure clause.

 Your editor will know when you’re close to being ready to debut on KDP.
 About 2-3 months prior to that you should:

-Step 2: Hire a cover artist, layout artist, and Mobi translator (if you cannot do these yourself)
+Step 2: Hire a cover designer and book layout designer (if you cannot do these yourself)

 $500 – $1,000, depending on what you want from each.